pratikvora99/col761-data-mining/frequent-pattern-matching/readme.md

 Now to find the frequent patterns using apriori/fp-tree algorithm: run `sh run.sh -algorithm -dataset -supportThresold -outFile`<br>
 Here, algorithms are apriori or fptree.<br>
 supportThreshold should be a float value ranging between 0 and 1.<br>

+## Plot the run-time graph comparing the two algorithms.
+In order to create the graph: run `sh run.sh -plot -dataset` <br>
+This will plot a graph of runtimes of both the algorithms at various support thresholds: 5%, 10%, 25%, 50% and 75%.